From our Classroom to Yours

 False and harmful content is increasing in almost all online spaces.
 Kids are growing up with the internet as a part of their daily lives, and need to be prepared with essential skills to navigate their always-online world.

-Kids will inevitably be exposed to a range of perspectives but it’s also important for kids to understand that not everything they see is true, trustworthy, or reliable.
+Kids will inevitably be exposed to a range of perspectives; it’s important for kids to understand that not everything they see is true, trustworthy, or reliable.
 DUCC’s emphasis on critical comprehension skills enables young people to understand all sides of an issue and fact-check before they come to their own informed conclusion.

 Where DUCC is Being Taught